quicwg/base-drafts/draft-ietf-quic-http.md

 TLS over TCP, with the improved connection setup latency of TCP Fast Open ({{?TFO=RFC7413}}).

-This document defines a mapping of HTTP semantics over the QUIC transport protocol, drawing heavily on the design of HTTP/2.
+This document defines HTTP/3, a mapping of HTTP semantics over the QUIC transport protocol, drawing heavily on the design of HTTP/2.
+HTTP/3 relies on QUIC to provide confidentiality and integrity protection of data; peer authentication; and reliable, in-order, per-stream delivery.
 While delegating stream lifetime and flow control issues to QUIC, a similar binary framing is used on each stream.
 Some HTTP/2 features are subsumed by QUIC, while other features are implemented atop QUIC.

 QUIC is described in {{QUIC-TRANSPORT}}.
 For a full description of HTTP/2, see
 {{?HTTP2}}.